quocodile/visualize-clonal-trees/README.md

 # Visual Encodings for Clonal Trees (VECTr)

-The work in this repository is described in a paper written by Thea Traw, Quoc Nguyen, Dr. Layla Oesper, and Dr. Eric Oesper.
+The work in this repository is described in a paper written by Thea Traw, Quoc Nguyen, Dr. Layla Oesper, and Dr. Eric Alexander.
+Specifically, this repository contains a Flask server that the user can run to start the tool, auxiliary scripts, and also sample input trees.

 Although it has undergone many changes since then, this tool ultimately first emerged as the capstone project of a group of students